 FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-Guidance on the warning signs that FGM may be about to take place, or may have already taken place, can also be found on pages 38-41 of the multi-agency statutory guidance on FGM.
+Guidance on the warning signs that FGM may be about to

 If staff have a concern that a student may be at risk of HBA or has suffered HBA, they should speak to the DSL/ODSL.
 As appropriate they will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with Police and Children's Social Care.